Skip to main content

 Level 2 Inspection Includes camera inspection of the flue interior After severe weather, fires, or when selling a home.

-Level 3 Inspection It involves removing parts of the chimney for full access Required when significant issues are suspected.
+Level 3 Inspection Involves removing parts of the chimney for full access Required when significant issues are suspected.

-Call to Action: If it’s been more than a year since your last inspection, schedule a free chimney inspection with Adam Chimney Sweep at (720) 207-9232.
-Our certified technicians use advanced video technology to detect even the smallest cracks.
+Call to Action: If it's been more than a year since your last inspection, book a free chimney inspection with Adam Chimney Sweep at (720) 207-9232.
+Our certified technicians use video technology to find even the smallest cracks.
+You can also schedule online through our chimney inspection page.

 Schedule Your Free Chimney Inspection Today!

-If you’re in Denver, CO, and suspect issues with your flue tiles, contact Adam Chimney Sweep at (720) 207-9232.
-Our experienced technicians will ensure your home’s fireplace, wood-burning stove, or gas fireplace is safe, efficient, and up to code.
+If you're in Denver, CO and you think something's wrong with your flue tiles, call Adam Chimney Sweep at (720) 207-9232.
+Our experienced technicians will check that your fireplace, wood-burning stove, or gas fireplace is safe, efficient, and up to code.
+Don't wait for smoke in the living room or a detector going off in the middle of the night.
+A quick inspection now can save you a fortune and keep your family safe.
+Stay warm, Denver.